jrkaupert/cs-webdev-notes/YDKJS/this-and-object-prototypes/ch4.md

 engine know that we want to construct a new class instance

 ## Class Inheritance ##
+In OOP, you can also define classes that inherit from other classes.
+Child classes are separate and distinct from parent classes, and can override any behavior they inherit from parents.

 ### Polymorphism ###
+Polymorphism is the idea that any method can reference other methods of the same or different name of objects higher up the inheritance chain.
+"Relative" polymorphism implies we just look **up** the chain, and don't worry about specifying a specific class to reference the method from.

+Many languages use the keyword `super` to designate that a method will look up the inheritance chain for behavior.
+In normal OOP languages, this lets the constructor of a child class reference the constructor of its parent class.

+In JS, parent-child relationships only exist between the .prototype objects of the constructors, meaning the constructors are not directly related and there's no easy way to reference one another (Though ES6 `class` provides something here via `super`)

+When classes are inherited, the classes can relatively reference the class they inherit from, where this reference is usually called `super`.
+Note that any overridden behavior does not actually override the original method on the parent, so both versions are accessible.

+Child classes are not linked to parent classes.
+Instead, child classes get copies of what they need from parent classes.

+**Class inheritance implies copies**

 ### Multiple Inheritance ###
+Some languages allow classes to inherit from more than one parent class, such that each parent's definition gets copied to the child.

+JavaScript does not provide multiple inheritance mechanisms, which in the end makes things a bit simpler.
+Despite this, many developers try to fake it.

 ## Mixins ##